-- 6.1 Cabinet and the former Economic Regeneration and Leisure Policy Advisory Committee considered the overall approach to the future of Maidstone Leisure Centre, given the impending expiry of the current operator's contract, the condition of the building and the Council's commitment to promoting health and wellbeing in February 2023. - 6.2 The Communities, Leisure and Arts Policy Advisory Committee considered an earlier proposal from MLT and Serco in October 2023 and was not satisfied with its contents to recommend that Cabinet approve it.
+- 6.1 Cabinet and the former Economic Regeneration and Leisure Policy Advisory Committee considered the overall approach to the future of Maidstone Leisure Centre, given the impending expiry of the current operator's contract, the condition of the building and the Council's commitment to promoting health and wellbeing in February 2023. - 6.2 The Communities, Leisure and Arts Policy Advisory Committee (CLA PAC) considered an earlier proposal from MLT and Serco in October 2023 and was not satisfied with its contents to recommend that Cabinet approve it.
+This report was considered at the CLA PAC meeting on the 9 January 2024, with the Cabinet recommended to approve the recommendations made.